Small steps can make a big difference

 Planting trees boosts nature’s ability to deal with our emissions.
 It’s estimated that the UK’s woods and forests store close to 800 million tonnes of carbon.
 The more trees we plant, the more carbon that will be absorbed and kept out of the environment.

-A donation to the Woodland Trust allows you to the plant the trees needed to mitigate your personal carbon emissions.
-For example, a donation of just £25 could plant 25 square metres of woodland – enough to store the CO2 generated by a flight to New York.
+A donation to the Woodland Trust helps us to plant the trees needed to mitigate carbon emissions.
+For example, a donation of £25 could allow us to plant 25 square metres of woodland – enough to store the CO2 generated by a flight to New York.*